rampadc/cntk-tekton-trigger/README.md

 # Purpose

 Quick and dirty tekton trigger for IBM Garage Cloud Native Toolkit.
+Tested with OpenShift 4.3.

 ## Using existing pipeline, resources to extract values and create triggers